Texas Tech University

 Obtain a student ID Card?

-Student ID cards are available to distance education students and may provide benefits such as academic discounts when purchasing software.
+Student ID cards are available to distance learning students and may provide benefits such as academic discounts when purchasing software.
 Students can go to the University ID web site to find out more information about Texas Tech University ID cards.

 Drop a course or withdraw from the university?